 We are scientists, we don’t think our study animals are cute…

 Ok, that is a lie.
 Weddell seals (Leptonychotes weddelli) are not only the southernmost breeding mammal in the world, champion divers, excellent animals models to study and much, much more, but they are also extremely cute (and that is the professional opinion of the scientific community).
-Among the many, many privileges of working with these animals during their breeding season, is the fact that sometimes you run into amazing displays of beauty, such as when it…
+Among the many, many privileges of working with these animals…Continue Reading We are scientists, we don’t think our study animals are cute…

 Ok, but what is this project really about?

 Try to imagine the following situation: a cheetah in the savannah is chasing a prey and it finally catches it after a while.
 Exciting, right? (well, at least for the cat).
-The cheetah exercised so hard, ran so fast to catch that elusive antelope that it now needs to rest and catch its breath again, right?
-Now, let’s picture the same situation, except the prey is a fish and the predator a seal.
-There is…
+The cheetah exercised so hard, ran so fast to catch that elusive antelope that it now needs to rest and catch its breath again,…Continue Reading Ok, but what is this project really about?